 In May 2006, I was a month shy of 20 years old, newly married and VERY pregnant.
-The pregnancy was rough and difficult.
-At 41 weeks, I was sent to the hospital for an induction, but was suddenly whisked to the OR for an emergency c-section after 18 hours of labor with no progress.
+The pregnancy was difficult.
+At 41 weeks, I was sent to the hospital for an induction, but suddenly found myself on the way to the operating room for an emergency c-section.

 I had not prepared for this.
-I was terrified, and asked that someone please call my dad and tell him that I needed him.
-He left work early and made it just in time to squeeze my hand.
+I was terrified.
+I just needed my dad.
+He left work and made it just in time to squeeze my hand.
 He told me I would be just fine and that he loved me, and then they whisked me away on a gurney.

-I saw him one last time, after I awoke from surgery.
-I was wheeled down the hallway toward my family; my dad, sisters, brothers, aunt, husband and friends.
-And FINALLY saw Ezra, my chubby little bundle of sweetness, for the very first time.
+After I awoke from surgery, I was wheeled down the hallway to recovery.
+My family and friends gathered around as I was FINALLY able to meet Ezra, my chubby little bundle of sweetness, for the very first time.
 Down the hallway further and into my recovery room we went.
 "Can someone get my dad?"
 I asked, noting his absence.
 "He's gone to take your sisters home sweetie.
 He'll be back to see you guys in the morning."

-The next day, I awoke to the sound of our cell phone ringing.
+The next day, I awoke to the sound of my cell phone ringing.
 It was my younger brother, Isaac.
 Dad wasn't waking up.
 Something was wrong.
 "What do I do?" he asked me.
 "Call 911!"
 I said.
 We hung up.
-I waited and waited, still not completely awake or coherent this soon after surgery —it all felt like a dream.
+I waited and waited, still not completely awake or coherent from pain medication —it all felt like a dream.
 Some time later a call came from my uncle.
-Dad was gone.
+My hero, my rock, my daddy —was gone.
 Heart complications.
 He died in his sleep.

 I was so confused.
 The next several days were spent in excruciating pain, lying in my hospital bed.
-Streams of people came and went, bringing flowers, gifts, congratulations and condolences.
+Streams of people came and went, bringing flowers, gifts, words of congratulations and condolence in the same breath.
 I wish I could remember the faces and the words, but they're all a blur.
 The happiest time of my life —turned so bittersweet.
 A day of joy overthrown by confusion, sadness, and mourning.
-My two younger sisters and youngest brother were brought back to the hospital.
-I told them the news myself, as they stood at my bedside.
-I can't remember how their faces looked.
-I can't remember if they cried.
-I just remember that I did.

 My oldest brother was away on tour with his band.
 He flew home with the news that something terrible had happened, all the while not knowing exactly what.

 Months began to come and go, and it all felt like a blur.
 I was a terrible mother.
-I couldn't nurse my baby.
-Emotional trauma overtook my body and things weren't working like they should've.
+I couldn't even nurse my baby.
+Emotional trauma overtook my body and things weren't working like they were supposed to.
 I wasn't healing well from my surgery.
 I started to sleep a lot.

 It must have been weeks before I ever saw my baby boys legs and feet for the first time.
 Someone else was always changing him, bathing him, sleeping with him.

 He had his first overnights away from me almost as soon as we got home.
-Two very dear friends and their family kept him for me while I attended my dads wake and funeral, and allowed me time to rest and recoup in between without interruption.
-The grief and confusion I experienced kept me from feeling guilty about it.
-It was what it was.
+Two very dear friends kept him for me while I attended my dads wake and funeral over two days.
+The grief and confusion I experienced kept me from feeling guilty about it. —It was what it was.

 I found a job and a place to live, took my sweet baby, and left to go it alone.